 I don’t have an entire set list, but they played about 15 songs the entire night.
 Some I didn’t know since I don’t have all of their albums (something I’ll be remedying shortly).
 They’re headed out to Europe for a while (this was their last show in the States), but next time they’re back in the States in our area, I’ll definitely be buying tickets to see them play.
 Great show!

-posted by admin at 4:44 pm
+posted by bill at 4:44 pm

 The Offspring’s Smash album was one of the first CDs I got my hands onto in high school.
 I listed the crap out of it for sure, much to the dismay of my parents who classified my choice in music at the time as “noise”.
 I’m excited though since they have a new studio album, “Rise and Fall, Rage And Grace”, on the way later on this spring (June 17th to be precise).
 I will definitely be looking forward to this upcoming release.